Strobesstrobes

 The weakness in the classic pairing is timing.
 A scan is shallow, and an annual pentest is a single snapshot, so an exploitable bug introduced the day after your test can sit undetected for months.
 Continuous testing closes that window by combining scanning breadth with exploitation depth on an ongoing basis.

-Agentic pentesting is the emerging answer: AI agents that don't just scan but actually attempt exploitation continuously as your attack surface changes.
-It doesn't replace a deep human-led test, but it shrinks the dangerous gap between them.
-See pentesting vs PTaaS vs automated pentesting for how these models stack up.
+Agentic pentesting is the emerging answer: AI agents that do not just scan but actually attempt exploitation continuously as your attack surface changes.
+It does not replace a deep human-led test, but it shrinks the dangerous gap between them, validating that your last round of fixes held and catching new exposure as you ship.

 Frequently asked questions